gruppe-adler/FUPS/README.md

 Feel free to edit all the values, but don't delete any of them!

 -------------------------
-include.cfg
+Other files
 -------------------------

-You can safely ignore and delete this file.
+You can safely ignore and delete the include.cfg file.
 I need this for a personal ArmA 3 mission development enviroment.

+You can safely ignore and delete the other folder.
+This folder is just containing stuff that helps me flesh out FUPS.

 -------------------------
 Changelog